What is a Pressure?

 How to Measure Pressure?

 The pressure is measured with the use of a measuring instrument called a pressure gauge.
 It is in an analog or digital display.
-It consist of a mechanical part where pressure sensing is through the mechanical movement of a dial (an example is a bourdon tube), or electronic parts where a sensing element is a transducer, a device that converts a signal from one form to another (an example is a diaphragm).
+An analog pressure gauge consists of a mechanical part where pressure sensing is through the movement of mechanical parts- the needle pointer (an example is a bourdon tube), or in a digital gauge where a sensing element is a transducer, a device that converts a signal from one form to another (an example is a diaphragm).

 The pressure is always measured with respect to a reference, these are: